eb8ga/roversa2/mechanical/chassis/readme.md

 DXF 2D files for laser cutting and STEP 3D files for any CAD program etc

 All parts in this folder must be cut out of **3mm stock material!** The plywood used in the main picture was sold as 3mm/1/8" but measured an average of 2.88mm thick and was a tight fit.
+The accuracy of your laser and kerf will also be a factor when adjusting for tolerances.

 `bottom` is the bottom piece of the chassis